mikel-brostrom/Housing_Price_Prediction/README.md

 ### The network

 We use a stack fully connected layers with ReLU.
-The r2 score and MAE was used for evaluating the model
+The r2 score and MAE was used for evaluating the models

 ## Conclusion